scenerystack/community/docs/reference/api/scenery-phet/FormulaNode.md

 @returns {Bounds2}

-#### invalidateDOM() {: #invalidateDOM data-toc-label='invalidateDOM' }

-FormulaNode needs this override in order to render formulas correctly in DOM's invalidateDOM method, the temporaryContainer is given a size temporaryContainer having a size affects the size of the formula and renders calculateDOMBounds useless this method is almost the same as the one it overrides, but it just removes temporaryContainer's size so that calculateDOMBounds can work and this can render correctly
-@public
-@override

 #### setFormula( formula ) {: #setFormula data-toc-label='setFormula' }

 Updates the formula to display.
 It should be a string, formatted with the general LaTeX style.
 Particular